West Des Moines, Iowa: Government

 West Des Moines uses the mayor-council form of government with a city manager appointed by the city council.
 The council consists of the mayor, two at-large members, and three members from each of the city's three wards.
 The mayor and all council members serve four-year terms.
 Rick Messerschmidt served as the interim mayor of the city following former mayor Eugene Meyer's resignation in January 2007; On April 17, Steve Gaer was elected mayor during a special election and held that position until Russ Trimble was elected Mayor in November 2021.
 Tom Hadden is the city manager of West Des Moines.

 Education

-The West Des Moines Community School District has nine elementary schools, two junior high schools, and one high school (Valley), with a second high school for freshmen only (Valley Southwoods) and an alternative high school (Walnut Creek Campus).
+The West Des Moines Community School District has eight elementary schools, two junior high schools, and one high school (Valley), with a second high school for freshmen only (Valley Southwoods) and an alternative high school (Walnut Creek Campus).
 Parts of Clive, Urbandale, and Windsor Heights are also in the West Des Moines School District.
 The Dallas County portion of West Des Moines is part of the Waukee Community School District; three of that district's ten elementary schools are in West Des Moines.
 Private schools in West Des Moines include Dowling Catholic High School and Iowa Christian Academy from 1999 till its closing in 2019.
 Valley High School moved to its present location in 1967.
 Before that, it was in a three-story brick building at 8th and Hillside.
 It was built in 1917 and torn down in 1979.

+Transportation

+Des Moines Area Regional Transit provides public transit service to the city via multiple bus routes.